-At Norman Mattar, we have a qualified and experienced legal team committed to providing the best defense you can get to fight your embezzlement, theft and fraud charges.
-They will fight your petit larceny charges to eliminate any jail sentence, conviction or fines.
+At Norman Mattar, we have a qualified and experienced legal team committed to providing the best defense you can get to fight your embezzlement, theft, and fraud charges.
+They will fight your petit larceny charges to eliminate any jail sentence, conviction, or fine.
 We have worked on successful cases with several customers, and through our experience, we will work in your defense.

-Petit larceny is interpreted as a misdemeanor theft offence in New York City.
-It is, therefore, the least severe type of theft among all the others in New York, but that does not imply its charges are insignificant.
+Petit larceny is interpreted as a misdemeanor theft offense in New York City.
+It is, therefore, the least-severe type of theft in New York, but that does not mean such charges are insignificant.
 If you committed the crime, the potential costs are one year in jail, a $1,000 crime fine, or both.
 You can, therefore, not ignore the offence and assume you can handle it yourself.

 What does the law say about petit larceny?

-In New York, other statutes cover other criminal offences involving violence or other additional elements such as robbery, burglary or identity theft.
+In New York, other statutes cover other criminal offenses involving violence or other additional elements such as robbery, burglary or identity theft.
 The petit larceny state is found in Section 155.25 of the New York Penal Law.
-The statute is easy to comprehend as it states that petit larceny is the theft of any property.
-As much as the rule is clear, a petit theft lawyer must consult other theft statutes to define the crime of petit larceny better.
+The statute is easy to comprehend, as it states that petit larceny is the theft of any property.
+As much as the rule is clear, a petit-theft lawyer must consult other theft statutes to define the crime of petit larceny better.
 The attorney must not understate n or overstate the law during the defense.

 What are the larceny charges?

 It is considered grand larceny if you commit a more serious crime than petit larceny.
-It involves a felony sentence and uses ‘degrees’ to determine the seriousness of the felony charge.
-The degree of your offence will determine the costs you will face and the possible jail sentence.
+It involves a felony sentence and classifies the seriousness of the felony charge by degrees.
+The degree of your offense will determine the costs you face and the possible jail sentence.

-To win a petit larceny case, just like any other case, you want a petit larceny defense lawyer with the skills and experience in larceny defense to guarantee a win once they take your petit larceny case.
-At Norman Mattar, we will ensure you get that petit larceny lawyer.
+You want a petit-larceny defense lawyer with the skills and experience in larceny defense to guarantee a win.
+At Norman Mattar, we will ensure you get just such a lawyer.